vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
+= 2018.07.03 version 1.0.2
+* Fix	- Uninitialized variable use and wrong call to uninstall - thanks to Rafal Sokolowski for bug reports and patches
-= 2018.06.29 version 1.0.1
+* Change- Authtoken now used when verifying express checkout calls = 2018.06.29 version 1.0.1
 * Fix	- Showing whether an order is made with express checkout or checkout in backend
 * Change- Login code temporarily removed